dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .App

-This layer should register dependencies, set middlewares, provide options and run the program
+This layer should register dependencies, set middlewares and run the program

 ### .Presentation